MetroStar/bitnest/docs/contributing.md

 ]
 ```

-This can be reduced further by removing the Struct definitions.
+This can be reduced further by removing the Struct definitions along
+with the exact mappings of all of the structs.
+Done via the
+`get_path_fields(structs[0])` command.

 ```python
 structs = [